 104,218.38

-b) The Income tax Authorities have disallowed one-time losses claimed by the company in assessment year 2017-18 and 2019-20 on account of mandatory adoption of erstwhile Ind AS 18 'Revenue' read with Guidance Note for Real Estate Transactions for Ind-As compliant entities and Ind AS 115 'Revenue from contract with customers' respectively.
+d) The Income tax Authorities have disallowed one-time losses claimed by the company in assessment year 2017-18 and 2019-20 on account of mandatory adoption of erstwhile Ind AS 18 'Revenue' read with Guidance Note for Real Estate Transactions for Ind-As compliant entities and Ind AS 115 'Revenue from contract with customers', respectively.
 The one-time losses were adjusted in the retained earnings of the respective financial years in accordance with the relevant accounting standards.
-Consequent to above, a demand of ?
-42,774.31 lakhs was raised for the assessment year 2021-22.
-During the year, the Company has received favourable orders in above matters from CIT(A), however, department may/ has preferred appeal against such favorable order.
+Consequent to above, disallowance of losses which were set-off against income for AY 2021-22, a demand of ?42,774.31 lakhs was raised.
+The Company has received favorable order from ITAT for AY 2017-18 and matter is pending before ITAT for AY 2019-20.
+Pursuant to the favorable orders, the brought forward losses were allowed in AY 2021-22.

-Based on legal opinion obtained from tax experts, management is confident that it has a strong likelihood of succeeding in the matter and therefore, no adjustments are required in the standalone financial statements of the Company.
+B ased on legal opinion obtained from tax experts, management is confident that it has a strong likelihood of succeeding in the matter and therefore, no adjustments are required in the standalone financial statements of the Company.

 2) Other than matters mentioned at point no. 1 above, the Income Tax Authorities have raised demands on account of various disallowances pertaining to different assessment years.
 The Company is contesting these demands, which are pending at various appellate levels.

-Based on the advice from independent tax experts and the development on the appeals, the management is confident that additional tax so demanded as mentioned in point 1) and 2) above will not be sustained on completion of the appellate proceedings and accordingly, pending the decision by the appellate authorities, no provision has been made in these standalone financial statements.
+Based on the advice from independent tax experts and the development on the appeals, the management is confident that additional tax so demanded as mentioned in point 1 and 2 above will not be sustained on completion of the appellate proceedings and accordingly, pending the decision by the appellate authorities, no provision has been made in these standalone financial statements.

 4) There are various litigations going on against the Company primarily by Competition Commission of India [also refer note 50(9)(i)(a) below] and in Consumer Redressal Forum, which have been contested by the Company.